We are all about #MarTech

-Bounce rate is calculated by dividing the total number of web page visits with the total number of entries to a website.
+The bounce rate is calculated by dividing the total number of web page visits by the total number of entries to a website.

 There is no general guideline that defines a good/bad bounce rate.
 HubSpot, with whom Fractional CMO has a silver partnership, has compiled a report which gives insights into approximate bounce rates by industry.